Robotic Pool Cleaner Vs Pressure Cleaner?

 It’s also important to remember that you require maintaining your robotic pool cleaners.
 Cleaning these filters after every use can go a long way towards extending the life of your robotic pool cleaner.

 You may consider that you need a more powerful robotic pool cleaner if you have a larger pool.
-It’s proper that more powerful models work faster, but that doesn’t necessarily bring a lot of advantages to your larger pool.
+It’s proper that more powerful models work faster, but that does

 Certainly, pools aren’t spheres, but the math stays the same, and the connection between cord length and the area that a robotic pool cleaner can clean stays exponential.